 The Regeling boorduitrusting (Aircraft Equipment Regulation, only in Dutch) will be amended to ensure the use of Mode S or ADS-B transponders for controlled flights will only apply to the planned drone flight or flights.

-Foreign EU operators wanting to hold cross-border operations in The Netherlands in the SPECIFIC category need an OA or Light UAS Operator Certificate (LUC).
+EU operators outside the Netherlands wanting to hold cross-border operations in the Netherlands in the SPECIFIC category need an OA or Light UAS Operator Certificate (LUC).
 Declarations related to standard scenarios, whether national or EU format, cannot be accepted.

 With a generic OA, you have more options than with a precise OA.
 For example, you might have an OA that only allows flights nearby stadiums.
 This is a precise OA.
 If your OA allows you to fly over sparsely populated areas, in controlled and uncontrolled airspace, this is considered a generic permit.
 With a generic permit, you are not limited in your operations.